NetSPI/PESecurity/README.md

-PEchecker
+PESecurity
 =========

-PowerShell script to check if an image (EXE/DLL) has been compiled with ASLR, DEP, SafeSEH, StrongNaming, and Authenticode.
+PowerShell script to check if a Windows binary (EXE/DLL) has been compiled with ASLR, DEP, SafeSEH, StrongNaming, and Authenticode.

 ```
 Import the module